 - Lenders are forming real estate partnerships for referral business ( Zillow/Zillow Home Loans; Opendoor/Movement Mortgage/VIP Mortgage; Quicken/Rocket Mortgage).

 So why are servicers having such a hard time?
 The potential problem is that these tactics are either reactive or just very general in nature.
 Also, the top of the sales funnel seems to have moved.
 Now that companies like Jornaya can identify online search habits of consumers the funnel moves to when borrowers are thinking about taking out a new loan, not when they trigger a lead.
 According to Jornaya, borrowers start shopping online 171 days prior to filling out an application, they go to an MLS site about 71 days prior and pull credit 68 days prior.

 Ellie Mae statistics show that 95% of consumers start their search online.
 Yet on average 5% of web visitors completed an application online.
 This means there is a large number of potential borrowers online but not fully engaged.
-Jornaya looks for signals that a borrower might be “in market”.
-They look for increases in email and web activity, they track people who might have turned off their auto-pay and they pull consumer data from the 35,000 website that they track looking for signals of life events that would trigger a borrower, things like divorce, a growing family, people becoming empty nesters.
+Jornaya looks for signals that a borrower might be “in market” by monitoring their behaviors across the consortium of participating partners across their 35,000 website network.
 This data is then supplied to lenders and servicers to help increase retention rates and origination efficiency.